 I then make a caramel out of beautiful dates (a staple in Israel), and I mix that with lots of coconut.
 Honestly, the coconut caramel is DEADLY.

 You really only need super small pieces of these Samoa Girl Scout Vegan Brownies because they’re so fudgy and rich.
 Honestly, you may need to store these in the freezer to prevent eating them all in one shot (like I did).
 But that’s also an awesome thing for entertaining.
 They can be made ahead, frozen and then thawed out and served.
-I recommend making sure you let them come completely to room temperature, however, since the chocolate will harden and they will lose their fudge factor if they’re served cold.
+I recommend making sure you let them come completely to room temperature, however, since the chocolate will harden and they will lose their fudge factor if they’re served just too cold.

 Now loves, let me know – have you tried these FUDGY samoa girl guide vegan brownie?